AjithGeorge/APITestingWithNunitAndExtentCoreReporting/README.md

 2. [PostmanEcho](https://postman-echo.com)

 <br>Currently available extent reports package is not compatible with .Net Core applications.
-<br>Alternative solution identified was to use ExtentReports.Core 1.0.2 [https://www.nuget.org/packages/ExtentReports.Core]
+<br>Alternative solution identified was to use ExtentReports.Core.
 <br>Test framework used is nunit3 - Test were parallelized for efficient performance.

 ## Prerequisites: